How Not to Portray Trafficking

-Last week in St. Augustine, Florida, we hosted an art show of photography created in the Vision for Empowerment workshop series, which we offered to women in Calcutta last fall and will offer again in January.
-The purpose of the workshops, taught by international photographer Sarah Annay, was both therapeutic self-expression and to explore careers in photography, an overwhelmingly male-dominated field in India.
+Each year, we host an art show of photography created in the Vision for Empowerment workshop series, which we have offered to women in Calcutta for the past 4 years.
+The purpose of the workshops, taught by international photographer Sarah Annay, is both therapeutic self-expression and to explore careers in photography, an overwhelmingly male-dominated field in India.

-The beautiful and uplifting images the women captured through their photography are a sharp contrast to the images we often see about human trafficking and other gender violence issues.
+The beautiful and uplifting images the women capture each year through their photography are a sharp contrast to the images we often see about human trafficking and other gender violence issues.
 The way survivors and the issue are portrayed is often counterproductive , violating the privacy of survivors, making the problem seem hopeless, or perpetuating violence.

 Joe Schmidt, CEO of the abolition research and advocacy organization Walk Free, explains it this way: “In recent years, the way the anti-slavery movement is portrayedvisually in the media and online is part of the problem.
 It is dark, sensationalized, and often includes images that are violent, sexualized, even creepy, like people with bar codes, or naked young women with bruises and bloodied.

 When we use images like these to present the issue, we are in a way perpetuating the violence and sexualization of women and children.
 Rather than inspire action and advocacy, it horrifies and upsets people, making them not want to think about the issue.
 It is a reaction of being repulsed… an immediate desire to look away and remove these horrendous images from their world view.
 It sure doesn’t seem like the ideal way to inspire a movement!”